HowDoIGitHelp/pckmeasurementtool/Related Work.md

 Questions for teachers are then created based on the common misconceptions gathered.

 A similar process is also used by researchers from other fields.
-A study on the influence of teacher knowledge on middle school classrooms show that the teachers who could identify popular misconceptions had much larger classroom gains compared to teachers who only knew the answer.
+A study on the influence of teacher knowledge on middle school classrooms show that the teachers who could identify popular misconceptions had much larger classroom gains compared to teachers who only knew the answer [@Sadler2013].
-In addition to that, Sadler's (2013) research concluded that a multiple choice assessment instrument could be used to assess the SMK (subject matter knowledge) and KOSM (knowledge on student misconception) of teachers [@Sadler2013].
+In addition to that, this research concluded that a multiple choice assessment instrument could be used to assess the SMK (subject matter knowledge) and KOSM (knowledge on student misconception) of teachers.
 While Sadler's study doesn't explicitly discuss the concept of PCK itself, several conceptual studies discussed above  show that the KOSM of students that Sadler identified are manifestations of PCK [@Park2008 ;@Shulman1986].
 This study, like Juttner and Neuhaus' (2010) study constructed test questions and answers which are grounded by empirical evidence.
 Although, Juttner and Neuhaus' (2009) study unlike Sadler et. al's (2013) study, focuses on the source of student misconceptions more than the validity of the constructed PCK test [@Juttner2010;@Sadler2013].